sal2049/FCB-SuperSub/README.md

-# FC Barcelona - Super Sub Detector 🚀
+# FC Barcelona - Super Sub Recommender 🚀

 ## What's This All About?

 Ever yelled at the TV wondering why *that* player is coming on as a sub?
 Or maybe you've got a hunch about who Barça's real game-changers are from the bench?
 This project tries to answer those questions with data!

-We've built a **"Super Sub Detector"** that analyzes FC Barcelona player statistics to:
+We've built a **"Super Sub Recommender"** that analyzes FC Barcelona player statistics to:

 1. Identify players who make the most significant impact when they come on as substitutes.
 2. Calculate a unique **"Super Sub Impact Score"** to rank these players.